aws-solutions-library-samples/aws-insurancelake-etl/docs/full_deployment_guide.md

 1. Enter a connection name.

     {: .note }
     The Bitbucket provider is selected by default.
 If a different provider is selected, the following steps will vary slightly.
-Follow the instructions to establish a trust between AWS CodeStar and your Git provider.
+Follow the instructions to establish a trust between AWS CodeConnections and your git provider.

 1. Select the orange `Connect to Bitbucket` button.

 1. If you are not already logged into Bitbucket, you will be prompted to log in now.

-1. Select the `Grant` access button to confirm you want to allow AWS CodeStar to connect.
+1. Select the `Grant` access button to confirm you want to allow AWS CodeConnections to connect.

 1. Select `Install a new app`.

-1. You will be prompted to install the AWS CodeStar app for Bitbucket.
+1. You will be prompted to install the AWS CodeConnections app for Bitbucket.
 Ensure the workspace selected contains the InsuranceLake repositories.
 Select `Grant access`.

 1. Select the orange `Connect` button.

 1. Copy the ARN displayed under Connection settings to your clipboard.

-1. Paste the ARN in `lib/configuration.py` for the `CODESTAR_CONNECTION_ARN` parameter.
+1. Paste the ARN in `lib/configuration.py` for the `CODECONNECTIONS_ARN` parameter.

-1. Enter the workspace name for the `CODESTAR_REPOSITORY_OWNER_NAME` parameter, and the repository name for the `CODESTAR_REPOSITORY_NAME`.
+1. Enter the workspace name for the `CODECONNECTIONS_REPOSITORY_OWNER_NAME` parameter, and the repository name for the `CODECONNECTIONS_REPOSITORY_NAME`.

-1. Ensure that other configurations variables for Github and CodeCommit are empty strings.
+1. Ensure that other configurations variables for CodeCommit are empty strings.

 ---